 Staff in Class 3 / 4

 Class 3 / 4 is taught by Mrs Satterlee, who is an experienced Key Stage 2 teacher, who works closely with the Teaching Assistants, to ensure every child has the best chance of reaching their potential.
-In the mornings children are supported by Teaching Assistant, Mrs Moran, within the classroom, and for specific intervention during the week with Mrs Meads and Mrs Tuska.
+In the mornings children are supported by Teaching Assistant, Miss Trolley, within the classroom, and for specific intervention during the week with Mrs Meads and Mrs Moran.
 On a Tuesday morning PPA cover is provided by Mrs Morgan, our Deputy Head Teacher, who teaches Mathematics, developing skills in problems and investigations, as well as helping children improve their reading comprehension skills.

 We like to make our curriculum interesting and so much of our learning is based on a creative curriculum.
 During the first term, the children learn about a historical period, and this year they will be learning about the Romans.
 However, during the following terms, as a class, the children have an input into the topics they would like to find out about, which helps to motivate them and make their learning fun!

 Reading : Reading is central to all learning and is an essential life skill which children need to have, so children are encouraged to develop a love of reading, by sharing their favourite books, reading with a partner, and by discussing different texts, including newspapers and magazines.
 We encourage children to read to an adult at least three times a week, and to be asked questions on what they have read.

 Speaking and Listening : Children get many opportunities to practice their speaking and listening skills.
 This is mainly through the use of role-play when they get the chance to act out different scenarios and discuss possible outcomes, which is usually tied in with our SEAL work.